 I Don't Feel Guilty About Unfollowing On Social Media and Neither Should You

 I spend A LOT of time on social media, an embarrassing amount of time to be honest.
 The new iPhone feature that tells you your daily and weekly screen time has made me very aware of this.
 On average, I probably spend about 2 hours a day on Instagram, according to my phone.
 That’s 14 hours a week, 60 hours a month, 730 hours a year!
 I’ve tried SO much to cut down on my screen time but, mostly, it feels like a losing game.
-The truth is, we live in a society that is addicted to social media so breaking the habit of scrolling isn’t as we might think.
+The truth is, we live in a society that is addicted to social media so breaking the habit of scrolling isn’t as easy as we might think.

 So if I am inevitably going to be spending this much time on social media, I want it to be a positive space.
 I want it to add something to my life!
 I definitely don’t want it to make me feel bad about myself or my life.
 I recently watched Lucy Moon’s video about organising her life and putting mindful habits into place for the new year and one of the things she did was go through all of her Twitter and Instagram followers and unfollowed anyone who didn’t inspire her or wasn’t her friend.
 I thought taking the time out to do this was such a good idea as I’ve never gone through my followers in this way and I had been thinking a lot about how I wanted to make social media a more positive and productive space.